-17The information on tax rates in the South is scant and often parameters are set based on priors.
+&lt;sup>17The information on tax rates in the South is scant and often parameters are set based on priors.
 Fehr et al. (2006), for example, set the capital income tax rate for China to zero, for lack of better knowledge.
-In Section 6 we calibrate the capital income tax rate in the South to match capital flows from 1950-2000, and verify the robustness of our conclusions.
+In Section 6 we calibrate the capital income tax rate in the South to match capital flows from 1950 to 2000, and verify the robustness of our conclusions.

-The experiments are chosen as a representative sample of those run in the literature in closed-economy (e.g., De Nardi, Imrohoroglu and Sargent, 1999; Huang, Imrohoroglu and Sargent, 1997; Kotlikoff, Smetters and Walliser, 1999).
+The experiments are chosen as a representative sample of those run in the literature in closed economy (e.g., De Nardi et al., 1999; Huang et al., 1997; Kotlikoff et al., 1999).

-Welfare Calculation: In every welfare calculation, our benchmark is the experiment where the additional benefit payments required by the PAYG during the demographic transition are financed by a rise in the wage tax.
+Welfare calculation: In every welfare calculation, our benchmark is the experiment where the additional benefit payments required by the PAYG during the demographic transition are financed by a rise in the wage tax.
 We compute the welfare change, cohort by cohort, associated to each one of our alternative social security reforms compared to this benchmark.
-Our welfare comparison is based on ex-ante lifetime utility, i.e. for each cohort we compute lifetime utility at birth under the benchmark transition and under the alternative policy reform, and calculate the consumption equivalent variation, i.e. the amount by which lifetime consumption under the benchmark reform needs to be rescaled in order to make agents in that cohort indifferent between the benchmark reform and the alternative reform.
+Our welfare comparison is based on ex ante lifetime utility, i.e. for each cohort we compute lifetime utility at birth under the benchmark transition and under the alternative policy reform, and calculate the consumption equivalent variation, i.e. the amount by which lifetime consumption under the benchmark reform needs to be rescaled in order to make agents in that cohort indifferent between the benchmark reform and the alternative reform.
 Negative numbers mean that a cohort strictly prefers the benchmark reform.
 We always present two welfare computations, one for the closed economy and one for the open economy.

-5.1 A First Look at the Results
+5.1.
+A first look at the results